nuuuwan/news_lk3_data/README.md

 Colombo, Feb.
 26 (Daily Mirror) - President Ranil Wickremesinghe has appointed Deshabandu Tennakoon as the IGP in accordance with the provisions of the Constitution, the President's Media Division (PMD) said.

+Secretary to the President Saman Ekanayake presented the official appointment letter to Deshbandu Tennakoon this afternoon (26) at the Presidential Secretariat.

 ◼️

 [Data](articles/6e091473.json)